 If a customer is not accepted into BET training, the customer, the CCRC VR counselor, and the VR counselor must discuss other employment opportunities.

 C-1512: Upon Completion of Training

-After a customer completes BET training, the CCRC VR counselor:

-will assist the customer with transportation arrangements back to the customer's region; and
+After a customer completes BET training, the CCRC VR counselor will assist the customer with transportation arrangements back to the customer's region.

-transfers the customer's case back to the VR counselor for continuation and finalization of services.

 …